markets/invisible_captcha/README.md

 end
 ```

-Be careful also with the `secret` setting, since it will be stored in-memory.
-If you are running this setup, the best idea is to provide the environment variable from your infrastructure.
+Be careful also with the `secret` setting.
+Since it will be stored in-memory, if you are running this setup, the best idea is to provide the environment variable from your infrastructure.

 ### Controller method options: